mookiedog/umod4-PCB/PowerSupply.md

 # Umod4 Power Supply

+This doc is for capturing thoughts about how the umod4 should be powered.

+In the big picture, there are really just two situations:

+1) Normal operation: ECU and umod4 both power on and off with the key

+2) Data transfer mode: key off, but umod4 gets powered while ECU remains unpowered

+The point of data transfer mode is to allow the umod4 board wifi access with the bike turned off and parked.
+This mode allows logs to be uploaded or OTA firmware updates to be performed.

+The simplest way to do this is to attach a USB power cable to the PicoW VBUS pin and snake it out of the ECU to a location where a rider could plug in a USB charger, much as they might also connect a battery charger after a ride.

+The more complicated solution adds a power supply to the umod4 that is connected to the motorbike battery.
+The umod4 could detect when the engine stops and remain powered for a while, or perhaps even remain powered for as long as it detects a charger connected to the battery.

+## Outstanding Questions

+1. How much current can a JST connector take?

+   Answer: the SR/SZ 1mm pitch JST connectors are rated at 700 mA.

+It would be simplest if the USB power connector used a 2-pin JST connector like LiIon batteries use.
+That connector should be able to fit through one of the 4 holes already present in the ECU lid.

+## Current Plan

+The simplest solution would be to just add a USB power port on an extension cable soldered to the umod4 board.
+It is not a big hardship to attach USB power to the bike after parking.

+As of now, I have a power supply designed and in place, but I don't need to stuff it with parts.
+I could just add a could of pads that would allow me to attach a USB cable to the PCB.
+It would probably be best to cut the umod4 end of the cable off and just solder the wires to the PCB.

+Getting the wire out of the ECU will be an issue in either case.

 ## Design Requirements
 The Umod4 power supply is designed to support a number of use cases:

   1. Software development and testing
       1. Bench testing of a bare Umod4 PCB board, not plugged into an ECU
           1. Power to be supplied via the PicoW USB connector